The page provides (hopefully) quick solutions to common access problems

 Older browsers may cause problems with UNE systems.
 Please ensure that you have installed:

-- Firefox 5 or higher (Download Firefox): Firefox is the recommended browser for most UNE applications;
+- Firefox 45 or higher (download Firefox): Firefox is the recommended browser

 NOTE: Microsoft Edge (on Windows 10) is not currently supported and is incompatible with some UNE systems such as Moodle.

 Please use Internet Explorer 10 as an alternative on Windows 10 or another compatible browser such as Chrome or Firefox.

 If you are using Internet Explorer 9+ and attempt to log into e-publications@UNE, but receive a message to the effect that your browser is too old, this is most likely because your browser is in compatibility mode.

 Compatibility mode is a feature that tells your browser to render sites as if your browser was an earlier model of Internet Explorer.